byjg/php-rest-reference-architecture/docs/getting-started/first-endpoint.md

 )]
 ```

 Place these attributes at the beginning of your method.
-Following our pattern, we'll add this method at the end of the `ExampleCrudRest` class:
+Following our pattern, we'll add this method at the end of the `ExampleCrudController` class:

 ```php
 #[OA\Put()]                 // complete with the attributes above